-The worst part is, I’m not even sorry it happened, because this meal is damn good.
-I’ve made it a couple more times since, and it always hits the spot.
-Even if you’re not recovering simultaneously from an illness and a cough drop problem.
-Even if you’re not recovering from anything, but when is that really ever the case?
+The worst part is, I'm not even sorry it happened, because this meal is damn good.
+I've made it countless times since, and it always hits the spot.
+Even if you're not recovering simultaneously from an illness and a cough drop problem.
+Even if you're not recovering from anything, but when is that really ever the case?

 - Beat the eggs with a fork until homogenous and pour into the pan.
 Turn the heat to medium-low.

 - Cook the eggs until just set throughout, waiting for them to set on the underside and then pulling them with a silicone spatula from the edges to the center of the pan.
 (You'll repeat this process a few times.)